kostrouc/Bioinformatics_Tutorials/README.md

 This third script titled "ExtractLineagefromUniProtFasta.sh" will walk through how to obtain a list of the UniProt ids from the headers in a fasta file, and it will obtain the taxonomic lineage associated with each protein id in that file.

+**SCRIPT FOUR.
+PERFORM BLASTP ALIGNMENT BETWEEN TWO FASTA FILES**

+"BlastP" walks through how to install blast, index a database, and perform a blastp alignment from the command-line for two fasta files.

 Citation:

 Ostrouchov, K. (2022).
 Bioinformatic_Tutorials. github.org.
 Available from: https://github.com/kostrouc/Bioinformatics_Tutorials/